 - Sumac is a key player here, adding its unique tart and slightly sweet flavor, enhancing the overall taste.

-- Toasted Almonds and Pine Nuts: These garnishes add a delightful crunch and nutty flavor to the dish.
-They provide a satisfying contrast to the tender chicken and the savory onion mixture, making each bite a delightful symphony of textures and tastes.
+- Toasted Almonds and Pine Nuts: These garnishes add a delightful crunch and nutty flavor.
+They contrast the tender chicken and the savory onion mixture, making each bite a delightful symphony of textures and tastes.

 Serving Chicken Musakhan